Pony car: 1964–1966: Initial pony cars released

-The Mustang was an enormous success, with first-year sales forecasts of 100,000 units being shattered on the first day, when Ford dealers took orders for 22,000 vehicles, forcing the company to shift production mid-year.
+The Mustang was an enormous success, with first-year sales forecasts of 100,000 units being shattered on the first day, when Ford dealers took orders for 22,000 vehicles, forcing the company to immediately increase production.
 The extended model year sales totaled 618,812 Mustangs.
 The Mustang broke all post-World War II automobile sales records, "creating the 'pony car' craze soon adopted by competitors."

 The 1965 Mustang provided the template for the new class of automobiles.
 The term "pony car" to describe members of its ranks was coined by Car Life magazine editor Dennis Shattuck.
-The characteristics of a pony car were defined as:
+The characteristics of a pony car were generally defined as: